Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 • Every hour of chaos demotivates your team

-• Every hour without clarity makes the problem larger
+• Every hour without clarity makes the problem bigger

-A quick, imperfect decision gives you the opportunity to correct.
+A quick, imperfect decision gives you the chance to course-correct.
 No decision paralyzes everything.

 The RACI Framework for Crises